eea/european.cache.registry/README-API.md

 /undertaking/filter?[name|id|vat|countrycode|OR_vat|OR_name]
 ------------------------------------------------------------

-Return true or false if companies matching the filter exists.
+Return true or false if there are companies for the given filter.

 The *OR_name* and *OR_vat* filters refer to EuLegalRepresentative.